What is the European Court of Human Rights?

 When can one apply to the European Court of Human Rights?

-Independently of age and nationality, one may lodge an application with the European Court, if she or he considers that he or she has personally and directly been the victim of a violation of the rights set out in the European Convention or its Protocols.
-The alleged violation must have been committed by one of the States bound by the Convention.
+Independently of age and nationality, one may lodge an application with the European Court, if she or he considers that he or she has personally and directly been the victim of a violation of the rights set out in the European Convention and/or its Protocols.
+The alleged violation must have been committed by one of the States bound by the Convention and its Protocols.

 Two fundamental requirements must be satisfied to lodge an application with the Court: 1) all the remedies in the State concerned that could provide redress for the alleged violation must have been used and 2) the application must be lodged within six months from the date of the final decision at domestic level.